anoadragon453/busty/README.md

 Copy the bot token, and ensure that the environment variable `BUSTY_DISCORD_TOKEN` contains the bot token when running the bot.

-If you'd like automatic Google Form generation, also ensure a Google service account key file is pointed to by `BUSTY_GOOGLE_AUTH_FILE`, and that `BUSTY_GOOGLE_FORM_FOLDER` contains a valid Google Drive folder ID accessible by your service account.
+If you'd like automatic Google Form generation, you need a [Google service account](https://cloud.google.com/iam/docs/service-accounts).
+You must also ensure a Google service account key file is pointed to by `BUSTY_GOOGLE_AUTH_FILE`, and that `BUSTY_GOOGLE_FORM_FOLDER` contains a valid Google Drive folder ID accessible by your service account.
 To find the ID of a Google Drive folder, navigate inside it in your web browser.
 The folder ID is the token at the end of the URL.

 Finally, add the bot to your desired Discord server.